tliu526/rdsgd/README.md

 1. `src/rdd-discovery/experiments/baseline_experiments.sh`
 2. `src/rdd-discovery/experiments/pre_herlands_experiments.py`
 3. `src/herlands-lord3/src/herlands_sim.ipynb`
-4. `src/rdd-discovery/notebooks/aaai/01_single_sim_results.ipynb`
+4. `src/rdd-discovery/experiments/run_blend_experiments.py`

 ### Heterogeneity in multiple covariates

-Run `src/rdd-notebooks/aaai/02_multi_sim_results.ipynb`
+Run `src/rdd-discovery/run_multidim_experiments.py`

 ## Medical claims case study

 Since the claims dataset is private, we cannot provide the source data to replicate the RDSGD search.
 However notebooks that execute the experiments for the three case studies can be found in:

-- `src/rdd-discovery/notebooks/aaai/03_breast_cancer_discovery.ipynb`
+- `src/rdd-discovery/notebooks/kdd/03_breast_cancer_discovery.ipynb`
-- `src/rdd-discovery/notebooks/aaai/04_colon_cancer_discovery.ipynb`
+- `src/rdd-discovery/notebooks/kdd/04_colon_cancer_discovery.ipynb`
-- `src/rdd-discovery/notebooks/aaai/05_diabetes_discovery.ipynb`
+- `src/rdd-discovery/notebooks/kdd/05_diabetes_discovery.ipynb`

 ## Hyperparameters

-Hyperparameter values as specified in the Technical Appendix for all simulated data and model training can be found in the accompanying source code.
+Hyperparameter values as specified in the Supplementary Material for all simulated data and model training can be found in the accompanying source code.
 In particular, see `src/rdd-discovery/utils/rddd.py` for algorithm details and `src/rdd-discovery/utils/sim.py` for simulation details.